flippy-software-package/flippy/README.md

 ### breaking changes
   - renamed `global_geometry.dA_K2` and `node.scaled_curvature_energy` to `unit_bending_energy`
     - `unit_bending_energy` also differs from `scaled_curvature_energy` by a factor of `0.5`
+  - removed `debug_utils` from flippy.
+This functionality was unrelated to membrane simulations and simply offered additional printing and timing capabilities.
 ### new features
 - none
 ### bugfixes